NHSDigital/bcss-playwright/docs/utility-guides/ManualCease.md

 ### Arguments

-  screening_centre:
+  screening_center:
     Type: str
-    Screening centre to associate with the subject.
+    Screening center to associate with the subject.
 Defaults to "BCS002".

   base_age:
     Type: int